Classy-Bear/deepseek-nodejs-samples/README.md

 - Never commit API keys or sensitive information to version control
 - Always use secure secret management in production environments
 - Keep dependencies updated for security patches
+- The FIM feature requires access to DeepSeek's beta API endpoint